 Manta birostris appears to be more widely distributed, reaching as far north as California and Rhode Island in the USA, North Africa and Japan.
 They also reach as far south as South Africa, New Zealand and Uruguay.
 Manta alfredi is widespread throughout the Asia Pacific region as well as the Indian Ocean.

-While there is considerable overlap, it is worth noting that the coastlines of the Americas seem to be the preserve of Manta birostris while sightings in the central Pacific region are overwhelmingly of Manta alfredi.
+While there is considerable overlap, it is worth noting that the coastlines of the Americas seem to be the preserve of birostris, while sightings in the central Pacific region are overwhelmingly of alfredi.

-Found in every tropical ocean, mantass stand apart as the largest of all rays; but just as they are obtaining star status with scuba divers, promising increased eco-tourism revenues, their populations around the globe are in peril.
+Found in every tropical ocean, they stand apart as the largest of all rays; but just as mantas obtain star status with scuba divers, promising increased eco-tourism revenues, their populations around the globe are in peril.

-When it was discovered that entire populations of whale shark and manta ray had been decimated in the Philippines, a ban prohibiting the harvesting of mantas was imposed in 1998.
+When it was discovered that entire populations of whale shark and manta ray had been decimated in the Philippines, a ban prohibiting their harvesting was imposed in 1998.
 But this was short-lived.
 4 years later, due to the lack of resources to implement a sustainable management system, and political pressures from fisherman, the ban was lifted.

 A delicate balance exists between the economic well being of small fishing villages, demand for Chinese medicine and the protection of manta rays.
 Helping local groups protect ecosystems that are frequented by these rays for tourism may be the only viable solution.
 Conservation efforts need to work internationally and with local communities to protect these majestic creatures.